friendofdog/se-docs/cs/testing.md

 Tests code and its interaction with external systems (such as a database or external API).
 Differs from unit testing in that two or more services are joined and assessed in the same test. [^3]

+### Functional

+Performed on a piece of functionality (as opposed to the entire system, a single method, or group of methods).
+Tests that said functionality is behaving as expected.

+> For any software application, both Unit testing, as well as Integration testing, is very important as each of them employs a unique process to test a software application.
+But any one or even both cannot replace Functional testing at any point. [^4]

 ### System

 Performed on an entire build, not just a piece of it (like integration and unit testing).
 Checks whether software aligns with its stated functional requirements.